davrot/unibrementypo3auto/README.md

 This program builds a template for the presentation of the bibliographie on a given page id.
 Change page_id: int = 59585 accordingly.
 It uses the information from the types_db.json.

+# fix_english_publication_headers.py

+After creating the page section with the template and a (manual) typo3 translation process, the headers are still in German. fix_english_publication_headers.py uses the types_db.json to fix the english headers.